-Would search engines be better if they started web crawls from sites like Twitter or Facebook?
+Would search engines be better if they started web crawls from seed sites like Twitter or Facebook?
 Wikipedia or Mahalo?
 DMOZ or the Yahoo Directory?

 The Web refreshes at an incredible rate, with new pages added, old pages removed, and words pouring out from blogs, news sites, and other genres of pages.
 Ecommerce sites showcase new products and eliminate old ones.
 New sites launch and old domains expire.